satijakritik/fyp22068/README.md

 ### Environment

-Create virtual environment using Anaconda.
+Create virtual environment using pipenv, conda, or any other virtual environment creator.
+The example below is using conda:
 ```
 conda create -n crypto-market-simulator python=3.x
 conda activate crypto-market-simulator